AaronBertrand/ParamParser/README.md

 Basically, more sources, more targets, more options.

 - need to make it so it takes shorthand for a subset of databases, like all user databases on an instance
-- inject metadata in output so it better reflects source
-  - say, if, two different files (or even different batches in the same file) contain procedures with same name but different interface
-  - or if two databases contain the same procedure name, or two instances contain similar databases, etc.
 - need more output targets
   - out-csv, out-xml, out-json, to pipeline, or to a file
   - make it easier to use .\database\DatabaseSupportObjects.sql to log each parse batch - currently quite manual